 38. Shop for books along the Seine River

 The history of bookshops and newspaper stands is an incredible tradition in Paris that you need to experience.
-It’s even a UNESCO World Heritage Site in itself which is incredibly impressive.
+It’s even a UNESCO World Heritage Site, which is incredibly impressive.

-Stroll along the Seine River and explore bookstores with titles covering a wide range of topics- from philosophy and French literature to travel guides.
+Stroll along the Seine River and explore bookstores with titles covering various topics- from philosophy and French literature to travel guides.
 Stop off at Shakespeare & Co. for a dose of literary inspiration.

-Plus, you can grab some souvenirs while you’re there like prints, postcards or mugs.
-It’s a great way to support local businesses and pick up some unique gifts for your friends and family back home.
+Plus, you can grab some souvenirs while you’re there, such as prints, postcards, or mugs.
+It’s a great way to support local businesses and pick up unique gifts for your friends and family back home.

 See Related: Secondhand and Vintage clothes shops